Friso Wielenga

 Johan Willem Friso Wielenga (born 1956) is a Dutch contemporary historian.

 Life and career

 Born in Rotterdam, Wielenga studied history and politics at the Vrije Universiteit Amsterdam from 1975 to 1978 and in 1982/1983 with a German Academic Exchange Service scholarship at the Rheinische Friedrich-Wilhelms-Universität Bonn.
 He received his Doctorate in 1989.
 He then taught International relations at the University of Groningen and from 1990 Political history at the Utrecht University.
 In 1992, he became associate professor of German Contemporary history and Dutch-German relations at the University of Groningen and in 1997 associate professor of German contemporary history at the University of Utrecht.

-Wielenga has been director of the Haus der Niederlande at the Westfälische Wilhelms-Universität since 1999.
+Wielenga has been director of the Haus der Niederlande at the Westfälische Wilhelms-Universität between 1999 and 2021.
 He works as a journalist for the Dutch daily newspapers de Volkskrant and NRC Handelsblad.

 In 2015, he was awarded the Bundesverdienstkreuz am Bande for his services to German-Dutch relations.